-Log on to the G Suite Admin console as an administrator and navigate to Device Management → Chrome Management (under "Device Settings" on the left) → Device Settings.
+Log on to the G Suite Admin console as an administrator and navigate to Devices, and then use the left-side navigation to go to Chrome → Settings → Device.

-In the "Enrollment & Access" section, locate the "Verified Access" setting and select Enable for Enterprise Extensions.
+In the "Enrollment & Access" section, locate the "Verified Access" setting and select Enable for Content Protection.

-Copy the account string firstname.lastname@example.org from the Admin Panel and paste it in "Service accounts which are allowed to receive device ID" box.
+Copy the account string firstname.lastname@example.org from the Admin Panel and paste it in "Services with Full Access" box (described as "Service accounts which are allowed to receive device ID").

-While still logged in to the G Suite Admin console as an administrator, navigate to Device Management → Chrome Management (under Device Settings) → User Settings.
+While still logged in to the G Suite Admin console as an administrator, navigate to Devices → Chrome → Apps & extensions → Users & browsers.

 Return to your Google Verified Access for Chromebooks management integration page in the Duo Admin Panel.

-Enter a comma separated list of your G Suite domains under the step 3 "Enter G Suite Domains" and click Save.
+Enter a comma separated list of your G Suite domains in the "Enter G Suite Domains" box and click Save.
 Most organizations will only need to specify one G Suite domain.

-After creating the Duo Mobile management integration, set the Trusted Endpoints policy to start checking for Chromebook enrollment as users authenticate to Duo-protected services and applications.
+After creating the Google Verified Access management integration, set the Trusted Endpoints policy to start checking for Chromebook enrollment as users authenticate to Duo-protected services and applications.

-Authenticate to a protect application using an enrolled Chromebook.
+Authenticate to a protected application using an enrolled Chromebook.